neurodata/m2g/README.md

 ## Docker

+**ndmg** is available through Dockerhub, and the most recent docker image can be pulled using:

+    docker pull neurodata/ndmg

-**ndmg** is available through Dockerhub, and can be run directly with the following container (and any additional options you may require for Docker, such as volume mounting):
+The image can then be used to create a container and run directly with the following command (and any additional options you may require for Docker, such as volume mounting):

     docker run -ti --entrypoint /bin/bash bids/ndmg